Altimis/COVID19-AND-PNEUMONIA-CLASSIFICATION/README.md

 ## About

 The goal of this project is to build deep learning model that can diagnose COVID-19 and Pneumonia cases using chest X-Ray Images.
-The data consists of two classes : 'NORMAL' and 'COVID19 AND PNEUMONIA'.
+The data consists of two classes : **'NORMAL'** and **'COVID19 AND PNEUMONIA'**.
 The big challenge of this problem is that data is umbalanced (~1300 samples of 'NORMAL' and ~3500 samples of 'COVID19 AND PNEUMONIA')

 Source : [Kaggle competition](https://www.kaggle.com/c/deep-learning-competition-cs-2020)